usmanaura47/viral-tool-site/index.md

 * * *

 Viral Tool is a smart, easy-to-use software specially designed for creating malware for security testing purposes.
-In this era of computers, threats have increased more than before & that's why software's like this comes in handy.
+In this era of computers, threats have increased more than ever before & that's why a software like this comes in handy.
-With this software you can create up to 26 malware's in different formats.
+With this software you can create up to 26 malware's in different formats in no time.
 You can then view & edit the source codes of the generated malware.
 Ethical Hackers can use this software in a secure way during pen testing.
-It can also be used to check system security by any type of user.
+It can also be used to check system security by any kind of user.

 # [](#features)Features